 This post may contain affiliate links for suggested items you can purchase.
 You are not charged any additional cost for purchasing via these links, however by utilizing them you help keep this site running!

-While hearing the words “spring break” may conjure up either images of parties on the beach or conversely a fun-filled family vacation to Walt Disney World; planning a spring break vacation with teenagers is often not so talked about.
-We’re a family of teenagers (plus a baby!) now and so our travels look different.
-Traveling with teens IS different.
+While hearing the words “spring break” may conjure up either images of parties on the beach or conversely a fun-filled family vacation to Walt Disney World; planning a spring break vacation with teens is often not so talked about.
+We're a family of teenagers (plus a baby!) now and so our travels look different.

 Masai Mara, Kenya